SamuelLundquist/CIS322-Brevet-Calculator/README.md

 ## Tasks

 The code under "brevets" can serve as a starting point.
 It illustrates a very simple Ajax transaction between the Flask server and javascript on the web page.
 At present the server does not calculate times.
 It just returns double the number of miles.
 Other things may be missing; add them as needed.
-As before, you should fork and then clone the git repository, make your changes, and turn in the URL of your repository.
+As before, you should fork and then clone the bitbucket repository, make your changes, and turn in the URL of your repository.

 You'll turn in your credentials.ini using which we will get the following:

 * The working application.

-* A README.md file that includes not only identifying information (your name, the path to your application on ix) but but also a revised, clear specification of the brevet controle time calculation rules.
+* A README.md file that includes not only identifying information (your name, email, etc.) but but also a revised, clear specification of the brevet controle time calculation rules.

 * An automated 'nose' test suite.